axtegenarnoldt/Photography-course/README.md

 # Photography Course - Coursebooker
 <img src="" alt="image of website on different screens">
+To the assessor: My project stopt working right before the dealline.
+I don't know what a did and I hade no time to solve it.
+I'm sorry for sending this in.
 ## Introduciton
 - The Photography Course website is a project with a booking application for users how are interested to book different photography courses.